 9. Get the Required Business Licenses and Permits

 A laundromat is a business that offers washing and drying services for clothes and other items.
-Before starting a laundromat, you will need to obtain the following licenses and permits:

 - Business License – You will need to obtain a business license from your local government.
 This license will allow you to operate your business legally.